nelhage/blog.nelhage.com/content/post/cpython-tail-call.md

 ## The fix

-[LLVM pull request 114990][llvm-pr] is open and should fix this regression.
-It has not yet merged as of this writing, but hopefully will soon.
-I have also benchmarked it and confirmed it restores the expected performance.
+[LLVM pull request 114990][llvm-pr] merged shortly after I published this post, and fixes the regression.
+I was able to benchmark it before merge and confirm it restores the expected performance.

-In the meanwhile, the [PR that caused the regression][llvm-bugpr] added a tunable option to choose the threshold at which tail-duplication will abort.
+For releases before that fix, the [PR that caused the regression][llvm-bugpr] added a tunable option to choose the threshold at which tail-duplication will abort.
 We can restore similar behavior on clang-19 by simply setting that limit to a very large number[^lto].

 [^lto]: Note that setting this option is a bit complex to do when using LTO.
 Tail duplication happens during code-generation, and for LTO builds, the code generation actually happens at **link time**, not compile-time.
 Thus, we need to make sure the flag is passed down to `lld`, not just to the compiler.
 I was [able to get it to work](https://github.com/nelhage/cpython-interp-perf/blob/9ed03c33f85e908cc156d35b183c43479243d337/python.nix#L67-L70) by configuring Python with these variables at `./configure`-time: